Mats Ljungman, Ph.D.

 Nils Walter, Ph.D.

-Nils G. Walter was born in 1966 in Frankfurt am Main, Germany.
-He received his “Vordiplom” (B.S.) and “Diploma” (Masters) from the Darmstadt Institute of Technology, Germany, after performing research with Hans-Günther Gassen on the physiochemical characterization of a protein dehydrogenase enzyme.
-He then earned his Dr. rer. nat. while studying molecular in vitro evolution of DNA and RNA using fluorescence techniques with Nobel laureate Manfred Eigen at the Max-Planck-Institute for Biophysical Chemistry, Göttingen.
+Nils G. Walter was born in Frankfurt am Main, Germany.
+He received his “Vordiplom” (B.S.) and “Diploma” (Masters) from the Darmstadt Institute of Technology, Germany, after performing research with Hans-Günther Gassen on the physicochemical characterization of a protein dehydrogenase enzyme.
+He then earned his Dr. Ing. while studying molecular in vitro evolution of DNA and RNA using fluorescence techniques with Nobel laureate Manfred Eigen at the Max-Planck-Institute for Biophysical Chemistry, Göttingen.
 For his postdoctoral studies, he turned to RNA enzymes under the guidance of John M. Burke at the University of Vermont.
-He is currently a Professor of Chemistry at the University of Michigan, Ann Arbor.
+He is currently the Francis S. Collins Collegiate Professor of Chemistry, Biophysics, and Biological Chemistry at the University of Michigan, Ann Arbor.
 His research interests focus on both non-coding and coding RNA through the lens of single molecule and super-resolution fluorescence techniques.
 He also directs the unique, open-access Single Molecule Analysis in real-Time (SMART) Center at Michigan in the College of Literature, Science & the Arts.
+He is currently the Co-director of the Microfluidics in Biomedical Sciences Training Program and an Associate Director of the Post-baccalaureate Research Education Program (PREP) at the University of Michigan.